testl0/current-time-bringer/README.md

 {data: {message: '{"color": "red", "fallback": "Can\'t get current time; it looks like the system\'s offline.", "translate": "message.current_time_bringer.failed", "type": "translatable"}'}}
 ```

+**Note:** Fetching the current time can only be performed once per session.
+To fetch the current time again, you must rejoin the world or restart the server.

 ## Time Zone

 You can configure the time zone used via [time_zone.mcfunction](https://github.com/testl0/current-time-bringer/blob/main/data/current_time_bringer/function/settings/time_zone.mcfunction).